Vice-President, Department of Natural History and Senior Curator of Entomology

 Ph.D., Entomology, University of Alberta, 1988

-Doug Currie is Senior Curator of Entomology at the ROM and Associate Professor in the Department of Ecology & Evolutionary Biology at the University of Toronto.
+Doug Currie is Vice-President, Department of Natural History and Senior Curator of Entomology at the ROM and Associate Professor in the Department of Ecology & Evolutionary Biology at the University of Toronto.

 Doug’s Ph.D. dissertation, Morphology and Systematics of Primitive Simuliidae, examined the early evolutionary relationships of black flies — a notorious pest of birds and mammals.
 He joined the ROM in 1993 after post-doctoral fellowships at the University of British Columbia in Vancouver, British Columbia (1990 – 1992) and the Canadian National Collection of Insects and Arachnids in Ottawa, Ontario (1992 – 1993).
 He is actively engaged in teaching at the graduate- and undergraduate levels through his cross-appointment to the University of Toronto.